jrp244/byu-cs324/lab-socket-hunt/README.md

 2001:db8::1:1234 -> 2001:db8::2:4567
 ```

-Thus, if your participant sent 10 messages to the director over the course of
+Thus, if your client sent 10 messages to the server over the course of the
-the game, there would be 10 lines printed to standard error, each resembling
+game, there would be 10 lines printed to standard error, each resembling the
-the lines above, but each slightly different from the other (because source and
+lines above, but each slightly different from the other (because source and
 destination ports will be changing).

 You will find the `getsockname()`, `getpeername()`, and `getnameinfo()`